 Is Your E-mail Marketing Shareworthy?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »We've all received e-mail promotions with a "forward this message to a friend" call-to-action, but hardly any of us ever does.
+Opinions expressed by Entrepreneur contributors are their own.We've all received e-mail promotions with a "forward this message to a friend" call-to-action, but hardly any of us ever does.
 According to Richard Evans, Senior Product Marketing Manager at e-mail marketing automation firm Silverpop, "social e-mail" has the potential to be the new viral, but only if you tap into the right resources.

 Richard spoke yesterday afternoon at the Lift Summit in Atlanta--a two-day conference presented by OfficeArrow and the University of Pennsylvania's Wharton Interactive Media Initiative, where real-world examples of social commerce strategies and tactics were on display--about social media integration into e-mail marketing.
 While Evans' message was simple--as use of social networks/media continues to gain mass adoption, integrating e-mail marketing and social media through social sharing links should be a "must include" feature in marketers' e-mail programs--it's one that's often overlooked by entrepreneurs and marketing professionals alike.